ilrWebServices/collection/README.txt

 * Provides a block that lists the other nodes part of the same collections.

+* CTools content_types variations of the 2 blocks, which takes a node context instead of trying to guess the node from the URL.

 * Uses custom build_modes, allowing for custom CCK field display settings.

 * Theming friendly blocks.